Mount Lawley Dentist Explains What Are Dental Crowns?

 Q: How long do most crowns last?

-A: Most crowns last several decades or even an entire lifetime, depending on the workmanship.
+A: Most crowns last several decades or even an entire lifetime, depending on the workmanship or choice of material.
+On average, we expect a crown to last at least 15 years.
 Keeping your teeth and gums healthy and practicing good oral hygiene will maximize its lifespan.

 Q: How do I know if I need a bridge or a crown?